 Bugs at the Museum

-Missoula Butterfly House & Insectarium Programs at the Montana Natural History Center
+Missoula Butterfly House and Insectarium Programs at the Montana Natural History Center

 Thanks to an exciting partnership with the Montana Natural History Center we are able to offer Insectarium field trip experiences at their location on Hickory Street, near McCormick Park.
-Your class can still experience innovative, exciting and educational programs, all paired with live Bug Ambassadors, using the MNHC classroom and exhibit space.
-Offering programs at MNHC allows for partnering beyond classroom sharing too – now teachers can schedule a full day of programing for their entire grade level with activities from both the Montana Natural History Center and the Missoula Butterfly House & Insectarium!
+Your class can experience innovative, exciting, and educational programs, all paired with live Bug Ambassadors, using the MNHC classroom and exhibit space.
+Offering programs at MNHC allows for partnering beyond classroom sharing too – teachers can schedule a full day of programing for their entire grade level with activities from both the Montana Natural History Center and the Missoula Butterfly House and Insectarium!

 How it works